Extended Set-based Tasks for Multi-task Execution and Prioritization: Introduction

-Set-based tasks were introduced in~\cite{moe2016set} in order to consider unilateral constraints.
-This has been shown to be useful for robot manipulators in order to encode both operational and joint space tasks and constraints~(\cite{di2018safety}).
+Set-based tasks mentioned earlier were introduced in~\cite{moe2016set} in order to consider unilateral constraints.
+This has been shown to be useful for robot manipulators in order to encode both operational and joint space tasks and constraints~\cite{di2018safety}.
 Inequality constraints are usually difficult to be directly dealt with in analytical approaches.
 Therefore, solutions that resort to numerical optimization methods which are more or less efficiently solvable in online settings have been proposed in~\cite{Mansard2009,Liu2016,basso2020task}, and in~\cite{moe2015stability}, where the authors also prove the stability of the simultaneous execution of several tasks.
+When using optimization-based approaches one can exploit task specification language to easily translate task execution and prioritization in constraints~\cite{aertbelien_etasletc_2014}.
+Such constraints can as well be derived from geometric inter-relations between the robot and its environment~\cite{somani_task_2016}.

 The work proposed in this paper also leverages optimization techniques to synthesize the robot controller.
 In particular, the execution of multiple prioritized tasks is formulated as a single convex quadratic program.
+Although similar in nature to~\cite{aertbelien_etasletc_2014}, our proposed approach, hence, requires fewer parameters to tune---these being only the weights of the cost of a convex optimization program.